rhyslee211/budgettingWebsite/README.md

 Features I hope to add are:

-~~1.
-A doughnut chart detailing where the user spends their income.~~
+1. ~~A doughnut chart detailing where the user spends their income.~~
 2. Recommendations for users to help users budget.